Phage (Star Trek: Voyager)

-"Phage" is the 5th episode of the first season of the American science fiction television series Star Trek: Voyager.
-The episode originally aired on February 6, 1995, on the UPN network, and was directed by Winrich Kolbe.
+"Phage" is the fifth episode of the first season of the American science fiction television series Star Trek: Voyager.
+The episode was directed by Winrich Kolbe.
 Set in the 24th century, the series follows the adventures of the Starfleet and Maquis crew of the starship USS Voyager after they are stranded in the Delta Quadrant far from the rest of the Federation.